mofacchirul/ecommorce_client/README.md

   # Ecommercer

-A **responsive** car rental platform that allows users to **rent cars, add listings, book vehicles**, and manage bookings easily.
-Supports **Google authentication** for secure login and personalized experiences.
+"A responsive and user-friendly eCommerce platform that allows users to effortlessly browse, shop, and manage their orders.
+Enjoy a seamless experience with secure payments, real-time tracking, and hassle-free order management."

 ## 📌 Live Demo
 🔗 **Visit Website:** [Ecommercer](https://ecommercer-fd50c.web.app/)